AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 When all these conditions are met, the `domain` modifier will match both the referer doman **and** the target domain.

->If some of the conditions above aren't met but the rule contains modifiers `cookie` or `csp`, the target domain will still be matched.
+If some of the conditions above aren't met but the rule contains modifiers `cookie` or `csp`, the target domain will still be matched.

+If the referer matches a rule with `domain` that explicitly excludes the referer domain, then the rule won't be applied even if the target domain also matches the rule.
+This affects rules with `cookie` and `csp` modifiers, too.

 **Examples:**